Confidence and discoveries with e-values: Simulation studies

+(cf.\ \eqref{eq:E_mu}) of the alternative to the null density, where $x\sim N(\mu,1)$ is the corresponding observation.
+For example, row 10 (highlighted in blue) of the matrix in Figure~\ref{fig:small} shows that there is decisive evidence that the number of true discoveries among the 10 hypotheses with the largest \e-values is at least 3.
+Similarly, there is very strong evidence that the number of true discoveries is at least 5, there is strong evidence that the number of true discoveries is at least 6, etc.

-In terms of confidence regions, the non-black part of the discovery \e-matrix is formed by the extremely strong confidence regions in each row.
-For example, row 10 of the matrix in Figure~\ref{fig:small} shows that the extremely strong confidence region for the number of true discoveries among the 10 hypotheses with the largest \e-values is $\{4,\dots,10\}$.
-In other words, there is decisive evidence that the number of true discoveries is at least 4.
-The red/yellow/green part is formed by the very strong confidence regions.
-For example, the very strong confidence region for the number of true discoveries among the 10 hypotheses with the largest \e-values is $\{6,\dots,10\}$; there is very strong evidence that the number of true discoveries is at least 6.
-And so on.
+In this and following sections we will see many representations of discovery \e-matrices resembling Figure~\ref{fig:small}.
+They are also convenient representations of confidence regions for the numbers of true discoveries at various significance levels.
+For example, the non-black part of each such figure is formed by the extremely strong confidence regions in each row.
+In the case of Figure~\ref{fig:small}, row 10 shows that the extremely strong confidence region for the number of true discoveries among the 10 hypotheses with the largest \e-values is $\{3,\dots,10\}$.
+The red/yellow/green part (not including dark red) is formed by the very strong confidence regions, so that the very strong confidence region for the number of true discoveries among the 10 hypotheses with the largest \e-values is $\{5,\dots,10\}$.
+Similarly, the yellow/green and green parts are formed by strong and substantial confidence regions, respectively.

-The left panel of Figure~\ref{fig:big} is the counterpart of Figure~\ref{fig:small} for a larger number of hypotheses, $K=200$: we generate $100$ observations from $N(\delta,1)$ and then $100$ from $N(0,1)$.
+The upper left panel of Figure~\ref{fig:big} is the counterpart of Figure~\ref{fig:small} for a larger number of hypotheses, $K=200$: we generate $100$ observations from $N(\delta,1)$ and then $100$ from $N(0,1)$.
 We will refer to this set of observations as the \emph{simulation data}.